-CIOs, CTOs, CDOs and IT directors are invited to register for the 2017 CIO Summit which will take place on Thursday 28 September at the May Fair Hotel in London.
-Spaces are limited with over 150 senior technology executives joining but there is a still an opportunity for the UK's Chief Information Officers and business technology leaders to register.
+CIOs, CTOs, CDOs and IT directors will gather at the 2017 CIO Summit which will take place on Thursday 28 September at the May Fair Hotel in London.

 Following on from the successes of previous editions, the 2017 CIO Summit will focus on innovation, leadership, CIO career development, disruption, digital transformation, customer-centric approaches and the implementation of emerging technologies in the enterprise.

 Hosted by CIO UK Editor Edward Qualtrough, the 2017 CIO Summit will include a series of CIO presentations, masterclasses and panel discussions related to the role and provide an opportunity for the delegates to showcase their successes, troubleshoot problems, share challenges, opportunities and best practice.
 It will close with a formal networking reception and debrief to give CIO delegates a more informal platform to engage with your peers.

 Speakers include British Council CIO Laura Dawson, Williams F1 CIO Graeme Hackland, Arsenal CIO Hywel Sloman, Addison Lee CIO Ian Cohen, Lloyd's of London CIO Jennifer Rigby, Royal Brompton and Harefield NHS Trust CIO Joanna Smith, Places for People Chief Data and Information Officer Norma Dove-Edwin, Science Museum IT Director Jason Oliver, N Brown CTO Tim Price, Salesforce executive Adam Spearing and Alistair Maughan, partner at legal firm Morrison & Foerster.

 The 2017 CIO Summit headline sponsors are IBM; and partner sponsors are Salesforce.